Sinking of the RMS Lusitania: Cruiser rules and Admiralty instructions

-Contraband and second explosion
+The second explosion

-The cause of the second explosion aboard the Lusitania has been the subject of debate since the disaster.
-At the time, most attributed it to a second torpedo attack from the U-boat.
-However, evidence from the U-boat itself corroborates that only one torpedo was fired towards the Lusitania, Schwieger even commenting in his war diary that firing a second torpedo was impossible due to the crowd of frenzied passengers who dived into the ocean in panic.
+Many survivors from Lusitania reported that a second explosion took place either immediately or a few seconds afterwards, some suggesting it felt more severe.
+This explosion has been used to explain the speed of Lusitania's sinking, and has been the subject of debate since the disaster, with the situation of the wreck (lying on top of the site of the torpedo hit) making obtaining definitive answers difficult.
+At the time, official inquiries attributed it to a second torpedo attack from the U-boat, as was recalled by multiple witnesses.
+However, testimony and radio communications from U-20 makes clear that only one torpedo was fired towards the Lusitania, Schwieger even commenting in his war diary that firing a second torpedo was impossible due to the crowd of frenzied passengers who dived into the ocean in panic.
+It is possible that a second torpedo, or even a second submarine was present and was covered up, though this is unlikely.